alexandertrefz/essence/Readme.md

 as well as the other files in [testFiles](testFiles).
 It also should be noted that the syntax is meant to be viewed with a font with code ligatures, like FiraCode.

+Currently, the only supported output target is JS.

-You can compile the testFiles with the `esc` executable in `bin` (after building the project with `make all`).
+You can compile the testFiles with the `esc` executable in `bin` (after building the project with `yarn && yarn build`).
 This will create a .js file with the same name in the same directory.
-These files do compile, but don't run yet, as the JavaScript runtime(providing Arbitrary Precision Numbers & Unicode Strings) is not built yet.
-Otherwise they are complete.
+These files can be executed via node or in a browser.

+The current runtime implementation is rudimentary however:

+- Numbers are IEEE 754 rather than Arbitrary Precision Integers
+- Strings are UTF-16 rather than UTF-8
+- There are generally very few methods implemented yet

 # Disclaimer
 This language is still a work in progress.
-It is not ready for use yet and there is no documentation as everything is in flux.
-Generally: There be dragons.
+It is not ready for use yet and there is no documentation as most things are in flux.
+Generally: Here be dragons!